DoubleDeez/MDMetaDataEditor/README.md

 ## FYI

-* If a meta data key is removed from the Project Settings, that meta data key will continue to exist on properties and functions.
+* If a meta data key is removed from the Project Settings, or the specific meta data type is disabled, that meta data key will continue to exist on variables, functions, events, and parameters.
-In the future, these could be displayed in the meta data section with the option to remove them.

-* There currently isn't a way to set meta data for function parameters.
-I don't think it would be impossible to add in the future though.
+* An advanced/hidden feature to view and edit raw meta data will be added in the future

-* I couldn't find any useful Meta Data Keys for collapsed graphs so I disabled it by default.
+* I couldn't find any useful Meta Data Keys for collapsed graphs/macros so I disabled it by default.
 It can be re-enabled in the Project Settings.